Aquatica (water parks): Aquatica San Diego

-In November 2012, Cedar Fair Entertainment Company sold Knott's Soak City San Diego in Chula Vista, California to SeaWorld Parks and Entertainment.
+In November 2012, Cedar Fair sold Knott's Soak City San Diego in Chula Vista, California to SeaWorld Parks and Entertainment.
 Under the new ownership, the park was rebranded and reopened as Aquatica San Diego on June 1, 2013.

 Originally scheduled for 2021, Aquatica San Diego was rebranded as Sesame Place San Diego in 2022.
 The Sesame Street-themed park features tame roller coasters, carousels and other family-friendly rides, the street made famous on TV, a parade, live shows and character interactions, among other things.
 The new park incorporates many of the existing water attractions into the new park, particularly those that are appropriate for younger children.
 Aquatica San Diego closed for its final season on September 12, 2021.